jasonwcc/learntocontainerized/Demo01-windows.md

 - Browse to http://localhost:8081

-- The end of demo
+- The end of exercise